Narrative of the abduction phenomenon: Reported devices and instruments

 When the Grey aliens encounter an abductee who will resist capture, is even combative, the aliens use a device that is black, cylindrical, the size of a US No. 2 pencil, which has a bluish light on one end.
 The alien fires this at the abductee to render the abductee compliant.
 It is like the "phaser" seen in the Star Trek franchise when being fired, only that it fires a bluish-white beam.
 It causes no pain, but numbs the human will.

 Although the chest is not an area of emphasis to the alleged abductors, it is sometimes reported that a device of some sort is placed on the chest.
-Physician and abduction researcher Dr. John G. Miller says that he cannot distinguish whether this device is an EKG, chest X-ray or echocardiogram.
+Physician and abduction researcher John G. Miller says that he cannot distinguish whether this device is an EKG, chest X-ray or echocardiogram.
 Experiencers also sometimes report being targeted by "diffused colored lights" during the examination.
 John G. Miller notes that phototherapy is rare in human medicine.

 When the abductors appear to use devices analogous to those used in human medicine, they are often quite different; for example, alleged alien syringes are often reported as being "three-pronged".